 Good time keeping is as important as good attendance.
 It is essential that students arrive punctually as not to miss out on essential learning time.
-Children arriving late for school must report to the school office, where a log is kept of the arrival time and reason for lateness.
-School will undertake regular checks of the late log and may contact parents/carers via telephone or letter where a child appears four or more times within 3 weeks.
+Children arriving late for school must report to the school office, where parent/carers will be asked to complete a late arrival slip.
+School will undertake regular checks of the late log on SIMS and may contact parents/carers via telephone or letter where a child appears four or more times within 3 weeks.
 If children continue to be late parents/carers will be invited into school for a meeting to try and resolve any problems.
 Persistent lateness will not be tolerated and may result in a referral to the Education Welfare Worker.
 If a child is persistently late arriving at school i.e. after the register has closed - "Persistent" means at least 10 sessions of late arrival (after the register has closed) in a period of 12 weeks, excluding school holidays, then school will consider applying for a Fixed Penalty to be issued.